Make a Plan

 - Do not depend on only one method.
 Some additional options include:

-- Many cities and counties in Colorado offer a citizen alert service that allows you to choose your method of notifications that can include a phone call to your home or mobile phone.
+- Many cities and counties in Colorado offer a citizen alert service that allows you to choose your method of notification which can include a phone call to your home or mobile phone.
 Please contact your local city or county to determine if this service is available in your area.

 - Find out if your neighborhood has a Community Emergency Response Team (CERT).
-Make sure that team, and the local police and fire departments, knows that you need to be alerted in an emergency.
+Make sure that the team, and the local police and fire departments, know that you need to be alerted in an emergency.
 You need to tell them your needs.